radicazz/laya/docs/goals.md

 ---

+## Comparison with Alternatives

+### Why Not Use Raw SDL3?

+Raw SDL3 is powerful but requires careful manual resource management and lacks modern C++ safety features.

+### Why Not Use Other C++ Wrappers?

+Most existing SDL wrappers:
+- Don't support SDL3 yet
+- Add runtime overhead
+- Don't leverage modern C++20 features
+- Have incomplete API coverage

+### Laya's Unique Value

+- **Modern**: Built for C++20 from the ground up
+- **Complete**: 100% SDL3 API coverage goal
+- **Safe**: Comprehensive compile-time and runtime safety
+- **Zero-Cost**: True zero-overhead abstraction
+- **Maintained**: Active development following SDL3 evolution

+---

 ## Conclusion

-laya aims to be the definitive C++ interface to SDL3, providing safety and ergonomics without sacrificing the performance and flexibility that makes SDL3 great.
-By staying focused on this core mission, laya can deliver maximum value to the C++ multimedia development community.
+Laya aims to be the definitive C++ interface to SDL3, providing safety and ergonomics without sacrificing the performance and flexibility that makes SDL3 great.
+By staying focused on this core mission, Laya can deliver maximum value to the C++ multimedia development community.